Addiction Psychiatry

 Addiction Treatment Pricing

-Initial Addiction Psychiatry Consultation (60 minutes): $750
+• Initial Addiction Psychiatry Consultation (60 minutes): $750

-Follow-up visits: Frequency and pricing based on needs
+• Follow-up visits: Frequency and pricing based on needs

-Medication-Assisted Treatment (MAT): Included in visit fees
+• Medication-Assisted Treatment (MAT): Included in visit fees

-Momentum Care Packages: Available for complex addiction with co-occurring conditions
+• Momentum Care Packages: Available for complex addiction with co-occurring conditions

-We provide superbills for out-of-network insurance reimbursement.
+• We provide superbills for out-of-network insurance reimbursement

 Common Questions About Addiction Treatment

-Q: Is it a requirement to attend AA/NA?
-A: No. 12-step programs help many people and can be a supportive environment, but they're not for everyone.
+A: No. 12-step programs help many people, but they're not for everyone.
 We support whatever recovery path works for you (SMART Recovery, Refuge Recovery, secular approaches, etc.)

-Q: Can I stay on Suboxone long-term?
-A: Yes, if that's what keeps you stable and alive.
-Medication-assisted treatment can be indefinite—it's not "trading one addiction for another," it's medical management of a chronic disease.
+A: Yes, if that's what keeps you stable, healthy and lowers risk.
+Medication-assisted treatment can be indefinite—it's medical management of a chronic disease, not "trading one addiction for another."

-Q: What if I relapse?
 A: Relapse is common in addiction recovery.
 We don't shame or abandon you—we adjust treatment and keep going.
 The goal is progress, not perfection.

-Q: Do you drug test me?
-A: For certain medications (like buprenorphine), regular urine drug screening is required by law and good medical practice.
-It's not about punishment—it's about safety and monitoring.
+A: For certain medications (like buprenorphine), regular urine drug screening is strongly recommended.
+It's about safety and monitoring, not punishment.

-Q: Can I moderate my drinking instead of quitting completely?
-A: For some people with mild-to-moderate alcohol use disorder, moderation is possible (especially with the Sinclair Method).
+A: For some people with mild-to-moderate alcohol use disorder, moderation is possible (via select use of naltrexone- something called the Sinclair Method).
 We'll assess whether moderation is realistic and safe for you.

 Ready to Begin Your Recovery?